 We can speak of SHEN hen as the field of awareness or pure consciousness, and CHING as the realm of substance, related to sexual energy.
 CHI, the mind, is the vital energy mediating between those poles, the "middle treasure."
 These distinctions should not lead us to forget that these are but aspects of a continuum, from the most expanded to the most condensed of its manifestations.

 ...at the other pole of the spectrum, is the force that gives cohesion to the physical aspect of life, the glue holding the cells together.
-Inherited from our parents, and somehow comparable to the Western concept of genetic inheritance, ching is said to be stored in our kidneys, whose seed shape expresses the primordial role they play in the growth, development, and reproduction of the body.
-Involved in the production of sperm and eggs, the limited amount of ching we are given from conception to birth is burned up through life until its depletion results in physical death.
+Inherited from our parents, and somehow comparable to the Western concept of genetic inheritance, Ching is said to be stored in our kidneys.
+Its seed shape expresses the primordial role they play in the growth, development, and reproduction of the body.
+Involved in the production of sperm and eggs, the limited amount of Ching we are given from conception to birth is burned up through life until its depletion results in physical death.

 Through the years, different Tao practitioners have evolved different versions of the formulas.
 But we all started from the same beginning.
 Contained herein, in outline form, is the highest Kan and Li practice as taught by Grand Master Mantak Chia of the Universal Healing Tao© System.
 It is intended to demystify old oral and written traditions so that any person in today's world can access the benefits of this most valuable practice.

 Since fire expresses the raising aspect of the CHI, and water its downward movement, their basic tendencies tear them apart from one another.
 In that situation, alchemy is not possible.
 There has to be a reversal of their positions within the body: fire has to go down, while water has to go up, so that an alchemical transformation can occur.